abcnorio/mixedmethod-rcode/README.md

 The R code is licensed under [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0.en.html).
 Please feel free to use, modify or share the code if it is helpful for you.
 The functions taken from other packages have their own license.
 Details can be found in the license file.
+The AQUAD7 binary `aquad7_170117.exe` has the Copyright by GL Huber (2017).
+The more resent version of AQUAD8 can be found freely on the [AQUAD 8](https://www.aqua.de) webpage.

+## References

 ## Citation